Henry Bathurst, 8th Earl Bathurst: Publicity

 Bathurst was rather notoriously involved in an altercation with Prince William in the summer of 2003.
 According to the noted sources, the altercation occurred on Lord Bathurst's property at Cirencester Park, Gloucestershire.
 He was driving a Land Rover Defender, when Prince William, after playing polo at the club, overtook Lord Bathurst in a Volkswagen Golf car.
 Lord Bathurst, unaware of the driver's identity, was infuriated by what he saw as a reckless disregard for the driving rules that guide cooperation between his estate and the polo club.
 In his attempt to keep up with the Prince, Lord Bathurst engaged in off-road manoeuvres, finally being stopped by the Prince's security team.
 As Lord Bathurst told the BBC, "There are rules in the polo club about driving on the [Bathurst family] estate, and people have to stick to them."
-Fortunately, no harm was done, as there were no resulting injuries and Clarence House issued a formal apology to Lord Bathurst.
+No harm was done, as there were no resulting injuries and Clarence House issued a formal apology to Lord Bathurst.

 Marriages and children

-The 8th earl was married on 20 March to Judith Mary (1931–2001), daughter of Amos Christopher Nelson, by whom the Earl had issue.
+The 8th earl was married on 20 March to Judith Mary (1931–2001), daughter of Sir Amos Christopher Nelson, by whom the Earl had issue.
 They were divorced in 1976: